nuttamong/toDoListNestJS/README.md

 ## Description

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
 Project: To Do List back-end.
-This project have authentication for user to create and edit Their task database is MongoDB run on docker
+This project have authentication for user to create and edit Their task.
+Database in this project is MongoDB run on docker

 ## Video Test Project
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/Vc170TTuMV8/0.jpg)](https://www.youtube.com/watch?v=Vc170TTuMV8)